 "We don't heal in isolation, but in community. ~S. Kelly Harrel

 If we can't share our experiences with someone who's been through them, how do we know how to navigate forward?
 How can we know if the feelings we are experiencing are normal?
 Where do we go to find answers to our questions?
 Who can we ask about things that feel too personal for a Google search?
 That's what community is for.

 So, where do you find community?

 It can feel vulnerable to leave a comment on a public website post.
 Anyone could read it.
-You don’t have to leave your name, or you could use an anonymous one.
-You can use the contact me form to send me a private message if you are here on my website.
-I am the only one who will read it, and I promise I will reply.
+You don't have to leave your name, or you could use an anonymous one.
+You can email me at [email protected] I am the only one who will read it and promise to reply.

-You could create an anonymous user who reads and replies on accounts on Instagram or other social media.
+You could create an anonymous user who reads and replies to accounts on Instagram or other social media.
 Search under the hashtags #parentsoftransgenderchildren or #parentsoftranskids.
-My username there is @justplainbeth .
-We have a very supportive community, and I regularly share posts about what it’s like to parent of two transgender young adults.
-You can also private message folks and have conversations that only you and the person you are talking to can read.
+My username there is @justplainbeth.
+We have a very supportive community, and I regularly share posts about what it's like to be a parent of two transgender young adults.
+You can also private message folks and have conversations only you and the person you are talking to can read.

-Facebook is a little trickier, as it’s dependent on your actual name.
+Facebook is a little trickier, as it's dependent on your actual name.
 You can private message people and talk that way.
 Facebook has private groups for parents of transgender kids.
 Some are worth joining.
 Others are not.
-To join the trans-specific group I like most; you have to join the “big group” at the top of this page.
+To join the trans-specific group I like most, you must join the "big group" at the top of this page.
 Both are worth it.

 Subscribe to get my latest content by email, and I'll send you SIX questions to ask yourself before sharing that your child is transgender: because it can be a little overwhelming and sometimes you just need to know where to start.

 We hate SPAM.
 We will never sell your information, for any reason.